MitulMistry/sketchbook/NOTES.md

 -bootstrap columns for grid
 -sketch creation - tag_ids not being sent in proper format from SketchesService, temporarily fixed with back end sketches_controller check_tag_ids method
 -profile route in app.js
+-don't show tags in sketches screen if tag has no sketches

 Done:
 -edit/delete for images